izzetbiophysicist/mol_data_prep/README.md

 The pipeline was originally used in:

-MACHADO, L. A., KREMPSER, E., AND GUIMARÃES, A. C. R., A MACHINE LEARNING‑BASED VIRTUAL SCREENING FOR NATURAL COMPOUNDS CAPABLE OF INHIBITING THE HIV‑1 INTEGRASE.
-FRONTiERS IN DRUG DISCOVERY (2022)
+MACHADO, L. A., KREMPSER, E., AND GUIMARÃES, A. C. R., A machine learning-based virtual screening for natural compounds capable of inhibiting the HIV-1 integrase.
+Frontiers in Drug Discovery (2022)